Teaching

 Graduate Courses

-• Food Biology Fundamentals (16:400:514): The course is one of three core courses for students enrolled in graduate studies in the Department of Food Science graduate program.
-Prerequisites include Food Science Fundamentals I and general microbiology or chemistry.
-I serve as course coordinator; as such, I coordinate the activities and lecture dates of the other three co-instructors.
+- Food Biology Fundamentals (16:400:514): The course is one of three core courses for students enrolled in graduate studies in the Department of Food Science graduate program.
+Background knowledge of general microbiology or chemistry encouraged.
+I serve as course coordinator; as such, I coordinate the activities and lecture dates of the co-instructors.
 The course covers two broad areas: Food Microbiology and Post-Harvest Technology.
 I present lectures on Gram-negative foodborne pathogens, spoilage organisms, and Food Law regulations.

-• Microbial Food Safety (16:400:605): An in-depth presentation of Microbial Food Safety from the farm to the table.
-Discussion encompasses a range of topics from safety of genetically modified microorganisms for use in food production to novel tools (HPP, cold-plasma, plant antimicrobials) for enhancing microbial safety of food.
+Microbial Food Safety (16:400:605): An in-depth forum of Microbial Food Safety from the farm to the plate.
+Discussion encompasses a range of topics from safety of food processing practices (e.g., HPP, cold-plasma, plant antimicrobials) to influence of global production practices on microbial safety of food.
 Emphasis is placed on applied technology rather than microbial theory.